Female Genital Mutilation (FGM) Practice Guidance

 In addition, an appropriate response to a person who is at risk of FGM can include:

-• Being sensitive to the fact the person may be loyal to those who subjected them to the procedure
+- Being sensitive to the fact that the person may be loyal to those who subjected them to the procedure

-• Arranging for an interpreter if this is necessary and appropriate (interpreters must be made aware of the subject they will be covering and that they are comfortable with this) – for further information regarding interpreters please contact the Customer Resolution Centre on 0300 131 2 131.
+- Arranging for an interpreter if this is necessary and appropriate (interpreters must be made aware of the subject they will be covering and that they are comfortable with this) – for further information regarding interpreters, please contact the Customer Resolution Centre on 0300 131 2 131, or City of York Council Interpreting and Translation Service

-• Informing the person how they contact you again
+- Informing the person how to contact you again

 An appropriate response by professionals who encounter a person who has undergone the procedure of FGM includes:

-• Being non-judgemental (condemning the illegal practice, but not blaming the person)
+- Being non-judgmental (condemning the illegal practice, but not blaming the person)

-• Understanding how they may feel in terms of language barriers, cultural differences, that they, their partner, their family may feel they are being judged
+- Understanding how they may feel in terms of language barriers, cultural differences, and that they, their partner, and their family may feel they are being judged

-• Being able to explain that FGM is illegal and that discussing this with you, can be used to help protect them and help prevent the illegal practice of FGM taking place in the future.
+- Being able to explain that FGM is illegal and that discussing this with you can be used to help protect them and prevent the illegal practice of FGM from taking place in the future.

 General advice when approaching those who may have undergone FGM or are at risk of FGM